-The second admission window is from March 1 to April 30, 2023, which serves for submitting applications only for self-funding.
-Applications submitted later than February 28 will not be included in the first round of the admission procedure, i.e., for the scholarship selection.
+The second admission window is from March 1 to April 30, 2024, and it serves for submitting applications only for self-funding.
+Applications submitted later than February 29 will not be included in the first round of the admission procedure, i.e., for the scholarship selection.

 Step one: Am I eligible?

 Applicants with various study backgrounds are eligible for the EPS programme.
 You can find details on how an applicant profile is evaluated in the admission criteria (see step two).

 Only applicants who did not previously receive another EMJMD scholarship or an Erasmus Mundus Master Course/Joint Doctorate scholarship could apply for the EMJMD Scholarship within the EPS programme.